dcolam/Cluster-Analysis-Plugin/README.md

 - In experimental mode, all images will be analyzed in the background

 ### Parameter Configuration
-After clicking on Cluster Analysis, a dialog should appear, where you need to specify the input folder path to your images as well as details for every channel of your images.
+After clicking on Cluster Analysis, a dialog should appear, where you need to specify the input folder path to your images.
+In addition, you can run the script in headless-mode, meaning that the current ini.cfg with all parameters from a previous run will be read directly and run directly in experimental mode.
+You also have the possibility to click the "Set Measurements"-option to choose which type of measurements such as Area, Mean Grey Value, Integrated Intensity or Perimeter to describe the particles in your images.
+In the next dialog, you will be prompted to define several details for every channel of your images.
 If your images don't have 4 channels, just ignore the ones you don't need.
 You can also name every channel individually and specify whether you want to perform a Particle Analysis.
 Also make sure to click on the Test parameter button to test whether all parameters are set up correctly.
 Note that currently a Z-Stack with a Maximum Projection will always be performed on your images if you have more than one slice.
 Specify also the delimiter used in your titles, so that information can be extracted from the image titles and used in your database.

 ![Alt Text](https://github.com/dcolam/Cluster-Analysis-Plugin/blob/master/ExampleImage/Dialog1.png?raw=True)